akirna/shell-bootstrap/README.md

 Add file names to **.gitignore** for configs that are specific to a single machine.
 Or, create a new directory named with the suffix "local/" and store them there.

-As you make changes to your global configs, remember to commit and push your changes so you can access them on all your machines.
+As you make changes to your global and shell-specific configs, remember to commit and push your changes so you can access them on all your machines.
 Pull updates from your other machines and run the bootstrap script to apply them.

 ## Feedback
 Open an issue for any bugs and message me with any feedback 🙂.
 Thanks!